Mandy Baker, MS – Executive Program Director, Vice President

 As a chronic relapser for many years, Kito enjoys nothing more than watching his patients mature, recover and rejoin society, just as he did.
 He has had a variety of experience working with adolescents, adults and their families, providing comprehensive counseling and teaching substance abuse prevention techniques (in individual, family and group sessions).
 Mr. Holtzman is particularly proud his work at the Lighthouse Counseling Center, a center which focuses primarily on substance abuse and dual diagnoses.
 He is a fierce advocate of those under his care, and loves watching the transformation of individuals as they move from desperation to recovered.

 Before working at Origins Recovery Centers, Kito had a private practice in Brownsville, Texas for many years.
 He find his work at Origins to be extremely rewarding and fulfilling.
 Kito’s enthusiasm for this work is evident in everything he does; his zest for life is infectious for everyone around him.
 He has spent his entire life enjoying the beach, particularly surfing — an activity he incorporates in his therapy.

 Jeff LaMure, LCDC – Adult Case Manager

-Jeff is a 24-year veteran in the substance abuse recovery community and is well known for his compassionate approach to counseling which surely stems from his own personal battle with substance abuse.
-He is a Licensed Chemical Dependency Counselor and holds a Bachelor’s Degree in Psychology from the University of Texas at Dallas.
-Jeff has held various positions in both psychiatric hospitals and substance abuse treatment centers since his own personal journey into recovery began in 1987.
-He is well known for his tremendous passion and his gift for helping reform some of the most helpless cases.
+Jeff LaMure is a 24-year veteran in the substance abuse recovery community.
+He is well known for his compassionate approach to counseling, which surely stems from his own personal battles with substance abuse.
+Jeff is a Licensed Chemical Dependency Counselor, and he holds a Bachelor’s Degree in Psychology from the University of Texas at Dallas.
+Since his personal journey into recovery in 1987, Jeff has held various positions in both psychiatric hospitals and substance abuse treatment centers.
+He is well known for his tremendous passion, and his gift for helping reform some of the most helpless cases.